Approximability Landscape of Welfare Maximization within Fair Allocations: Introduction

-Some recent works (e.g., \citep{aziz2020computing,barman2020optimal,10.5555/3306127.3331927}) studied the computational complexity of finding the optimal social welfare subject to various fairness constraints including EF1 and PROP1, or the computational complexity of deciding whether there exists an allocation that maximizing social welfare (without subjecting to a fairness constraint) while being fair (see Section~\ref{sect:relatedwork} for details).
-However, these papers mostly deal with \emph{exact} optimal social welfare.
-The design of \emph{approximation algorithms} and the study of \emph{approximability} for this constrained optimization problem are mostly absent from the previous literature.
+\paragraph{Finding the welfare-maximizing allocation.} While fairness is a fundamental desideratum in fair allocation, (economic) \emph{efficiency} is a crucial desideratum.
+Among all fair allocations, it is desirable to select one with higher social welfare.
+This leads to an interesting problem: identifying the welfare-maximizing allocation among all fair allocations, which can be formulated as a \emph{constrained optimization} problem.
+There are multiple ways to define social welfare, with \emph{utilitarian social welfare} --- the sum of all agents' utilities for the allocation --- being the most natural and widely used metric.
+In the cake-cutting setting, utilitarian social welfare has been extensively studied~\citep{aumann2015efficiency,aumann2012computing,SS19,CKMP+19,BKV18,garg2021fair}, including work on maximizing utilitarian social welfare subject to fairness constraints such as envy-freeness or proportionality~\citep{cohler2011optimal,brams2012maxsum,bei2012optimal}.
+In other domains of social choice theory, utilitarian social welfare has also attracted great interest, e.g., the Vickrey-Clarke-Groves (VCG) family~\citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} of mechanisms is designed to maximize utilitarian social welfare.

-\subsection{Our Results}
+Unfortunately, compared with other domains (especially the cake-cutting domain), this problem is far less understood in the context of indivisible items.
+Specifically, the study of this constrained optimization problem in the EFX setting is even rarer, as finding an EFX allocation is already challenging (see Section~\ref{sect:relatedwork} for details).
+Recent studies (e.g., \cite{aziz2020computing,barman2020optimal,10.5555/3306127.3331927}) have explored the computational complexity of finding the optimal social welfare\footnote{We will use ``social welfare'' to refer to ``utilitarian social welfare'' unless otherwise specified.} subject to various fairness constraints, such as EF1 and EFX, or the computational complexity of deciding whether there exists an allocation maximizing social welfare (without being subject to a fairness constraint) while being fair (see Section~\ref{sect:relatedwork} for details).
+However, these studies mostly deal with \emph{exact} optimal social welfare.
+The design of \emph{approximation algorithms} and the study of \emph{approximability} for these constrained optimization problems are mostly absent from the previous literature.
+Motivated by the above reasons, we aim to answer the following question in our paper:

-We study the complexity, specifically, the approximability, of the problem of optimizing social welfare subject to the EF1 constraint.
-We give a landscape for the approximability of this constrained optimization problem.
-Our results are summarized based on different numbers of agents (see Table~\ref{tab:results}).
+\section{Our Results}

-We first consider the case with two agents in Sect.~\ref{sec:two}.
-We give a fully polynomial-time approximation scheme (FPTAS) which gives a $(1-\varepsilon)$-approximation to the optimal social welfare with running time bounded by a polynomial in the number of items and $1/\varepsilon$, where $\varepsilon >0$ is an adjustable parameter.
-This is complemented by an NP-hardness result which holds even for the special case with normalized valuations (in normalized valuations, all agents have the same value on the set of all items), and this result resolves an open problem raised by~\cite{aziz2020computing}.
+Our main contribution is providing a \emph{complete landscape} of the complexity, specifically, the \emph{approximability}, of the problems of optimizing social welfare subject to the EFX and EF1 constraints, respectively.
+We represent these two problems as \mswx and \msw.